-Now you have two options to assign the carpark sensors.
-Either drag and drop the sensors you want to assign to a specific line by using the SIN number, or assign the sensors manually by pressing the assign button on each sensor in consecutive order.
+Option 1: Drag and drop the sensors you want to assign to a specific line by using the SIN number.

+Option 2: Assign addresses to the sensors manually by pressing the assign button on each sensor in consecutive order.
 Option 2 is the easiest and fastest way to assign the sensors and is recommended for all types of installations.